 Reducing the UHI effect will bring considerable benefits to Singapore, measurable not only in economic terms but also in the improved health and wellbeing of citizens.
 Achieving a substantial and lasting reduction, however, will be a complex undertaking that necessitates an all-of-government approach, since it will have implications for planning, transportation and construction, as well as patterns of individual consumption.
 Such an undertaking must be based upon the best scientific information, and new research will also be needed in areas where existing knowledge is insufficient.
-It will require a consistent commitment over an extended period and close coordination among stakeholders in government, the research community and private sector.
+It will require a consistent commitment over an extended period and close coordination among stakeholders in government, the research community, and the private sector.
 Finally, addressing the issue of UHI will directly contribute to two of Singapore's policy goals concerned with thermal comfort and meeting the COP21 goals to the reduction of greenhouse gases.

-For all these reasons, Cooling Singapore project aims to develop a roadmap to guide the emerging strategy.
+For all these reasons, the Cooling Singapore project aims to develop a roadmap to guide the emerging strategy.

 Science and Facts

 We defined a suitable metric to measure thermal comfort, which encompasses the idea of how comfortable or uncomfortable a particular location is.
 We generated a map of Singapore, indicating the areas that are most affected by the UHI in terms of thermal comfort.